 Priming The Hip Adductors

 This pairing of a Band Resisted Supine Leg Whip and 2DB Slideboard Lateral Lunge is meant to activate the adductors and glutes with a simpler exercise from a more stable position before moving on to a more dynamic, multi-joint exercise that requires those muscles for stability and balance while under load.
 The Leg Whip is a great exercise for pelvic and overall core stability.
-Instability in more closed chain, functional positions we have noticed is usually due to glute and adductor weakness or inhibition.
-Our goal with the the leg whip is to activate these muscles prior to closed chain exercise.
+We have noticed that instability in more closed chain, functional positions is usually due to glute and adductor weakness or inhibition.
+Our goal with the leg whip is to activate these muscles prior to closed chain exercise.
 Focus on controlled accessory movement with a neutral pelvis and spine (core).
-The Lateral Lunge variation is an exercise that we really like due to it’s focus on not only the gluteus, but the adductors as well – a muscle group we feel is very under recognized in strength training programs.
+The Lateral Lunge variation is an exercise that we really like due to it’s focus on not only the glutes, but the adductors as well – a muscle group we feel is very under-recognized in strength training programs.